 - On average, 75% of opportunities are never posted, so identify companies/organizations you are interested in and contact them directly.

-- If you’re looking for jobs outside your local area, utilize GVSU alumni groups to broaden your network.
+- If you’re looking for jobs outside your local area, utilize GVSU Alumni Networks.

 - Attend events.
 The Career Center brings hundreds of employers right to campus and these employers want to talk to you about opportunities.